 So what kind of lists should you create and how many?

 That’s really up to you, depending on your purpose for using Twitter and how many lists you feel you can manage.

-I personally just have 4.
-Top Trainers 1, 2 and 3 – these are list of freelance trainers I want to engage with and Tennis!
+I personally just have four.
+Top Trainers 1, 2 and 3 – these are lists of freelance trainers I want to engage with and Tennis!
 I stay up to date with everything that is happening in the tennis world – purely from that list.

 – Professionals and key people in the training industry